mritchielab/long_read_tools/README.md

 ## Contributors

-Thank you to everyone who has contributed to scRNA-tools!
+Thank you to everyone who has contributed to long-read-tools!
 Your efforts to build and improve this resource for the community are greatly appreciated!

-The following people have made significant contributions to the scRNA-tools database or website:
+The following people have made significant contributions to the long-read-tools database or website:

+* [@_lazappi_](https://github.com/lazappi) - scRNA-tools source (https://github.com/Oshlack/scRNA-tools) that was re-used for this repository
 * [@QGouil](https://github.com/QGouil) - Adds new tools and updates existing entries
 * [@mritchieau](https://github.com/mritchie) - Concept of the database and
 suggests new tools